-Activity Minimum shutdown zone (m) HF cetacean VHF cetacean Phocids Otariids zone (m) 24-in steel pile, Impact Installation 24-in steel pile, Vibratory Installation and Removal 14-in timber pile, Vibratory Removal 1,975 10 10 255 10 10 3,050 10 10 1,755 10 10 655 10 10 860 3,985 3,415
+Activity Minimum shutdown zone (m) Harassment zone LF cetacean HF cetacean VHF cetacean Phocids Otariids (m) 24-in steel pile, Impact Installation 24-in steel pile, Vibratory Installation and 1,975 255 3,050 1,755 655 860 Removal 10 10 10 10 10 10 10 10 10 10 3,985 3,415

-The following mitigation, monitoring, and reporting measures are proposed for this renewal:
+The following mitigation, monitoring, and reporting measures for this renewal are:

 - The MOS must avoid direct physical interaction with marine mammals during construction activity.
-If a marine mammal comes within 10-m of such activity, operations must cease and vessels must reduce speed to the minimum level required to maintain steerage and safe working conditions, as necessary to avoid direct physical interaction; - Conduct training between construction supervisors and crews and the marine mammal monitoring team and relevant MOS staff prior to the start of all pile driving activity and when new personnel join the work, so that responsibilities, communication procedures, monitoring protocols, and operational procedures are clearly understood; - Pile driving activity must be halted upon observation of either a species for which incidental take is not authorized or a species for which incidental take has been authorized but the authorized number of takes has been met, entering or within the harassment zone;

-- MOS will establish and implement the shutdown zones.
+If a marine mammal comes within 10-m of such activity, operations must cease and vessels must reduce speed to the minimum level required to maintain steerage and safe working conditions, as necessary to avoid direct physical interaction: - Conduct training between construction supervisors and crews and the marine mammal monitoring team and relevant MOS staff prior to the start of all pile driving activity and when new personnel join the work, so that responsibilities, communication procedures, monitoring protocols, and operational procedures are clearly understood: - Pile driving activity must be halted upon observation of either a species for which incidental take is not authorized or a species for which incidental take has been authorized but the authorized number of takes has been met, entering or within the harassment zone; - MOS will establish and implement the shutdown zones.
 The purpose of a shutdown zone is generally to define an area within which shutdown of the activity would occur upon sighting of a marine mammal (or in anticipation of an animal entering the defined area).
-Shutdown zones typically vary based on the activity type and marine mammal hearing group; - Monitoring must take place from 30 minutes prior to initiation of construction activity (i.e., pre-start clearance monitoring) through 30 minutes post-completion of construction activity: - Pre-start clearance monitoring must be conducted during periods of visibility sufficient for the lead Protected Species Observer (PSO) to determine the shutdown zones clear of marine mammals.
-Construction may commence when the determination is made; - If construction is delayed or halted due to the presence of a marine mammal, the activity may not commence or resume until either the animal has voluntarily exited and been visually confirmed beyond the
+Shutdown zones typically vary based on the activity type and marine mammal hearing group; - Monitoring must take place from 30 minutes prior to initiation of construction activity (i.e., pre-start clearance monitoring) through 30 minutes post-completion of construction activity; - Pre-start clearance monitoring must be conducted during periods of visibility sufficient for the lead Protected Species Observer (PSO) to determine the shutdown zones clear of marine mammals.
+Construction may commence when the determination is made;

-- shutdown zone or 15 minutes have passed without re-detection of the animal: - MOS must use soft start techniques when impact pile driving.
+- If construction is delayed or halted due to the presence of a marine mammal, the activity may not commence or resume until either the animal has voluntarily exited and been visually confirmed beyond the shutdown zone or 15 minutes have passed without re-detection of the animal: - MOS must use soft start techniques when impact pile driving.
 Soft start requires contractors and equipment to slowly approach the work site creating a visual disturbance allowing animals in close proximity to construction activities a chance to leave the area prior to stone resetting or new stone placement.
-A soft start must be implemented at the start of each day's construction activity and at any time following cessation of activity for a period of 30 minutes or longer; - The MOS must employ up to four PSOs to monitor the shutdown and Level B harassment zones during pile driving activities; - Monitoring will be conducted 30 minutes before, during, and 30 minutes after construction activities.
-In addition, observers shall record all incidents of marine mammal occurrence, regardless of distance from activity, and shall document any behavioral reactions in concert with distance from construction activity;
+A soft start must be implemented at the start of each day's construction activity and at any time following cessation of activity for a period of 30 minutes or longer: - The MOS must employ up to four PSOs to monitor the shutdown and Level B harassment zones during pile driving activities: - Monitoring will be conducted 30 minutes before, during, and 30 minutes after construction activities.
+In addition, observers shall record all incidents of marine mammal occurrence, regardless of distance from activity, and shall document any behavioral reactions in concert with distance from construction activity; - The MOS must submit a draft report detailing all monitoring within 90 calendar days of the completion of marine mammal monitoring or 60 days prior to the issuance of any subsequent IHA for this project, whichever comes first: - The MOS must prepare and submit final report within 30 days following resolution of comments on the draft report from NMFS; - The MOS must submit all PSO datasheets and/or raw sighting data (in a separate file from the Final Report referenced immediately above); and